Medicare Supplement Plans (Medigap)

 Medicare Supplement Plans C and F are being phased out.
 If you were eligible for Medicare on or after Jan.
 1, 2020, you may not be able to purchase either of these plans.
 But if you had one of these plans already, you can keep it.

 Plan F offered a high deductible.
-You may still be eligible for a high deductible Medicare Supplement Plan G in 2020, but it will not cover the Medicare Part B deductible.
+You may still be eligible for a high deductible Medicare Supplement Plan G, but it will not cover the Medicare Part B deductible.

 Costs of Medicare Supplement Insurance